 Peru is also considered a developing economy—as opposed to an advanced economy—by the International Monetary Fund's World Economic Outlook Report.
 Since 2012, several economic initiatives, international loans, and infrastructure projects have drastically improved the quality of life in Peru, meaning Peru is likely to achieve the status of an "advanced economy" within a few decades.

 Achieving First-World Status

 According to César Peñaranda, the executive director of the institute, current economic indicators place Peru as “average for the region and slightly better than the world average, so the goal [of first world status] is not impossible provided that the necessary reforms are given.”
-The World Bank noted that Peru is, indeed, experiencing an annual growth rate of nearly 6 percent, coupled with low inflation -- about 2.9 percent.
+The World Bank noted that Peru is, indeed, experiencing an annual growth rate of nearly 6 percent, coupled with low inflation of about 2.9 percent.

-Poverty and low standards of education are two of the biggest issues that point toward Peru’s continuing developing status.
-But, the World Bank noted that "strong growth in employment and income have sharply reduced poverty rates" in Peru.
+However, the World Bank noted that "strong growth in employment and income have sharply reduced poverty rates" in Peru.
 Moderate poverty fell from 43 percent in 2004 to 20 percent in 2014, while extreme poverty declined from 27 percent to 9 percent over the same period, according to the World Bank.

-Key to Peru's rising from Third World -- or developing -- status will be the country's ability to foster sustained but "equitable" growth fueled by "domestic policy reforms that increase the access to quality public services for all citizens and unleash economy-wide productivity gains, which would provide workers access to higher-quality jobs," the World Bank states.
+In order to do so, this growth must be fueled by "domestic policy reforms that increase the access to quality public services for all citizens and unleash economy-wide productivity gains, which would provide workers access to higher-quality jobs," the World Bank states.